scloud19/SECipedia/Mongo University/MongoDB for DBAs/Week Seven/mongo_db_week7.md

 					This is communication is NOT encrypted in this option without compiling with ssl option The initial handshake (where credentials are shared) IS encrypted though

-					Ex: Creating client authentication and adding a user via localhost exception

-						mongod --auth
-						// Start mongod

-						mongo --host localhost
-						// Connect into shell via localhost exception

-						// In shell...

-						use admin
-						db.addUser("the_admin", "PASSWORD")

-						// Now our localhost exception is gone and we need to authenticate to do anything

-						db.auth("the_admin", "PASSWORD")

-						// Note: This is in the context of the admin DB.
-(We used "use admin")
-						// This makes it possible to have the same username across different databases but give them different passwords.

 				--keyFile FILE_NAME
 					This flag works on mongod/mongos
 					intracluster security/communication